EyasuTeshome/shifttracker/interview-prep/add-last-touches-to-resume-based-on-feedback.md

-# Add last touches to resume based on feedback
+# Make final changes to resume based on feedback

 ## **Learning objectives**